 In Egypt he was promoted to Lieutenant on June 1, 1916.
 He left the Battalion for a three week course of instruction at Zeitoun on November 23, 1916 and on February 20, 1917 left them again for 38 days home leave in the UK.
 He rejoined the Battalion in France on March 30, 1917.
 Immediately upon his arrived he was detached to the dive school as an instructor and remained there for 12 days.
 Two weeks after he returned he was seconded to the 3rd Corps School of Instruction as an instructor where he remained for the duration of the war.
 On November 18, 1918 he was appointed temporary Captain.
 He left France for demobilization on February 19, 1919.

-He remained in the Territorials and was promoted to Captain on June 21, 1921 and Major on January 31, 1929.
-On January 28, 1932 he took over command of the 9th Battalion Manchester Regiment, (from Lt.-Col. George William Handforth), and was promoted to Lieutenant-Colonel.
+After the war, orders to reform the regiment were received in October 1920 and Lt-Col D. H. Wade was appointed Commanding Officer.
+A few weeks later the War Office confirmed the re-appointments of some old officers including Lt.
+Beltran Ford Robinson.
+He was promoted to Captain on June 21, 1921 and Major on January 31, 1929.
+On January 28, 1932 he took over command of the 9th Battalion Manchester Regiment, (from Lt.-Col. George William Handforth), and was simultaneously promoted to Lieutenant-Colonel.
 He remained in command for 6 years, during which time he was awarded the Territorial Decoration, vacating command on January 28, 1938.
 He was appointed Brevet Colonel when he relinquished command.

 Brevet Colonel Beltran Ford Robinson, O.B.E., T.D., died in hospital on March 12, 1976 (he wife predeceasing him).
 He was 89 years old.